mindkin/hourfleet/docs/configure-support.md

 ---
 # Support

 These settings are displayed in various places around the web app that reference support/assistance for your customers.

 It also includes the ability to use third party support service like Google Analytics and live chat widgets.

-Hourfleet generates a support page for your web app using some of these details that helps provide guidance for your users.
-You can choose to link to your own external support page (see [Navigation Configuration](configure.html#Navigation)).
+By default,Hourfleet generates a built-in support page in the Car Share App using these details that helps provide guidance for your users, when things do not go to plan.

+> Note: You can also choose to link to your own external custom support page (see [Navigation Configuration](configure-navigation.html)).

 ~~~
 	"Support": {